zsiki/ls/doc/source/tutorial.rst

    *(3.)
 From the SurveyingCalculation menu select New coordinate list ...*

 A new empty 2D point shape file is created to store benchmarks (points with known coordinates).
+The plugin add *coord_* to the beginning of the name to distinguish it from the other elements of the project.
 Besides the point identifier, the coordinates (easting, northing, elevation), a point code and a point type can be stored in the attribute table of the shape file.